subshell/technology_radar/radar/2019-11-01/groovy.md

 ---

-Since the rise of Kotlin, we seen no need why to still use Groovy as an alternative to Java running on the JVM.
+Since the rise of Kotlin and being mainly used as a more expressive alternative for Java we see no need to continue using Groovy as an alternative to Java running on the JVM.